Prices of the Renault Captur crossover might fall within the range of Rs. 12 lakh – Rs. 15 lakh (ex-showroom).

 |Top Model||Rs 15 lakh|

-The side profile gives you a feel of MPV, but the sloping roofline and blacked-out treatment to C-pillar gives it a sporty look.
-The flared wheeel arches are likely to be fitted to 17-inch alloy wheels.
-There is a strong shoulder line that runs across the length and merges into the tail.
-Other design highlights include strong beltline, outside rear view mirrors with integrated blinkers and roof-rails.
+From side, the crossover looks more like a MPV, though the sloping roofline and blacked-out treatment to C-pillar adds a sporty look.
+It will get pronounced wheel arches at the side and is expected to ride on a 17-inch alloy wheels.
+A sharp shoulder runs across the length on the crossover and merges into the tail.
+Other design bits include a strong beltline, roof-rails and outside rear view mirrors with integrated blinkers.
 Read – Renault Kwid Climber Price, Pics & Details

 |Boot space||387-litres (expandable up to 1,200-lires)|

-The Kaptur in India will have similar dimensions to the model sold in the Russian market.
-It measures 4,333mm in length, 1,813mm in width and 1,613mm in height.
-The long wheelbase of 2,673mm hints at a spacious cabin.
-With a ride height of 708mm, Kaptur is claimed to offer tallest driving position in the segment.
-Adding to it, the crossover will have a ground clearance of 204mm that should help the car to tackle Indian roads.
+In terms of proportions, the crossover will be like the Russian version sold under the nameplate Kaptur.
+The crossover will measure 4,333mm in length, 1,813mm in width and 1,613mm in height.
+It will ride on a 2,674mm long wheelbase, which is likely to translate into a spacious cabin.
+The ride height will be around 708mm, which means it is likely to have the tallest driving position in the segment.
+And the crossover will have a ground clearance of 204mm that seems just right to tackle the Indian roads.

-The new Kaptur will share its infotainment system with the Duster SUV.
-It will get MEDIA NAV system with 7-inch touchscreen display that will be compatible with Android Auto and Apple CarPlay.
-It also work as a display for the rear parking camera.
-The system also has radio, Bluetooth connectivity, USB and AUX function.
+The new Captur crossover will share of the features with Duster including the infotainment system with MEDIA NAV system, a 7.0-inch touchscreen display and other smartphone connectivity features such as Android Auto and Apple CarPlay.
+One must note that the touscreen will also work as a display for the rear parking camera.
+In addition to the above bits, the infotainment system will also come with Bluetooth connectivity, USB, radio and AUX function.

-Being a more upmarket product than the Duster, the upcoming Renault Kaptur is likely to be priced a notch higher.
+Being a more upmarket product than the Duster, the upcoming Renault Captur is likely to be priced a notch higher.
 This will also make it a direct rival to the Mahindra XUV500.